dehaoterryzhang/Co-Attendance-Hybrid/README.md

 # 'Navigating the New Normal: Examining Co-Attendance in a Hybrid Work Environment' Research Code Repository

-This repo include Python/R scripts to produce analysis results and visualizations for the hybrid co-attendance research.
+This repo includes Python/R scripts to produce analysis results and visualizations for the hybrid co-attendance research.

 If you have any questions regarding the scripts, please email me at dehzhang@microsoft.com.